 Product accommodations vary the means of assessing for understanding such that the product of the teaching enables a student to show how much they know.
 These can vary from enabling the student to choose how they demonstrate knowledge to using a very structured closed approach to assessment and everything in between.
 This type of design should be used when the check for understanding and the disability-related barriers intersect.
 For example, for a student who struggles with reading, one may choose to forgo a history quiz that is heavily reading-based and instead assess knowledge by giving students the choice between an oral presentation, an artistic representation, or a multimedia deliverable.

 The Bottom Line

 - Start with core content – If you know what you want to teach and how you plan to teach it, you’ll be well-positioned to identify access points for different learners.
-Understanding what a student can do on the way to learning a new skill can often serve as a guidepost for what needs to be accommodated.
+Understanding what a student can do to learn a new skill can often serve as a guidepost for what needs to be accommodated.

-- Focus on student needs – SDI doesn’t require any new skills beyond what is needed for effective instruction of all kinds.
+- Focus on student needs – SDI doesn’t require new skills beyond what is needed for effective instruction.
 The key is using disability-related clues to hone in on specific student needs and the possible barriers/opportunities those needs may present.

-Watch our Office Hours video for an overview on specially designed instruction and our Decision Tree Tool.
+Watch our Office Hours video for an overview of specially designed instruction and our Decision Tree Tool.

 Gain Even More Insight by Offering Your Educators Engaging Professional Learning

 Lessons that Engage: Designing Instruction to Meet the Needs of Diverse Learners is a full-day professional learning course designed to provide educators with a foundational understanding of differentiating lessons to engage students with disabilities.
 Educators will learn how to plan for different types of learners and will be introduced to a decision-making process and planning tool for specializing instruction during a facilitated planning session.
 Click here for a course overview, or connect with us to learn more.

 Leave a ReplyWant to join the discussion?